• Blog

 • You never have to apologize for your questions.

-6. Follow through and persevere until the final diagnosis
+6. Follow through and persevere until the final diagnosis.

 Consider second opinions.
-You won’t hurt anyone’s feelings, and in fact, many doctors not only expect it, but recommend it.
+You won’t hurt anyone’s feelings, and in fact, many healthcare professionals not only expect it, but recommend it.
 When should you get a second opinion?
-Some doctors recommend seeking one when the diagnosis is cancer, when surgery is recommended, when the treatment or diagnosis is unclear or when you simply need it for peace of mind.12
+Some healthcare professionals recommend seeking one when the diagnosis is cancer, when surgery is recommended, when the treatment or diagnosis is unclear or when you simply need it for peace of mind.12 Also, listen to your healthcare professional if they suggest a referral.
+If, for example, you’re having trouble with urinary incontinence and your ob-gyn refers you to urogynecologist, go.

-7. Enlist help
+7. Enlist help.

 Sources